10 Mar How to get a Schengen Visa from India

 5. Cover letter explaining the reason for the visit

-8. Bank account statement of last 3 months (STAMPED and SIGNED by the bank)
+8. Bank account statement for the last 3 months

 Depending on your employment status additional documents are required as follows: